LucaRegnicoli/Checkout/README.md

 https://samnewman.io/patterns/architectural/bff/
 https://microservices.io/patterns/apigateway.html

+Note: The Mobile.Api has not been fully implemented, it's just a placeholder project that could be extended in future versions of this prototype.

 #### Desktop.Client

 Client library that makes use of the API endpoints exposed in Desktop.Api, the purpose of this code to provide authors of client applications a simple framework to use in their applications.